Kiresorg/Kiresorg.github.io/_posts/2021-09-12-cs-journey.md

 [Mike Rooney](https://www.linkedin.com/in/mike-rooney/), a co-worker and all-around great person, also made the case for learning this info - and pointed me towards some excellent references, most notably the book [Algorithms](https://jeffe.cs.illinois.edu/teaching/algorithms/) by University of Illinois professor Jeff Erickson.

 So, here we go.
-I hope you;ll join me - but either way, I'm leaving :)
+I hope you'll join me - but either way, I'm leaving :)